Home > Custom data mapping for MS Dynamics

 - Primary Contact – Reference to the primary contact for the account to provide quick access to contact details.

 - Billing Account – Reference to an other account to be used for billing.
-Note: This is a custom field provided by Dynamics CRM Online and might not be available in all instances of CRM.
+Note: This is a custom field provided by MS Dynamics Cloud and might not be available in all instances of CRM.

 Reference fields supported for Lead:

 - Customer (account) – Reference the customer account to provide a quick link to additional customer details, such as account information, activities, and opportunities.

 - Customer (contact) – Reference the customer contact to provide a quick link to additional customer details, such as account information, activities, and opportunities.

 - Parent Contact for Lead – Reference to a contact to connect this lead to, so that the relationship is visible in reports and analytics.

 - Parent Account for Lead – Reference to an account to connect this lead to, so that the relationship is visible in reports and analytics.